 "At PROMYS, we teach by example.
 This doesn't simply refer to the importance of numericals: the best way to lead students through challenging problems is for one to persist through their own mathematical struggles.”
 Professor Ila Varma

 There will not be a counsellor application for the first summer of PROMYS India.
 Counsellors for this first year will be drawn from among experienced alumni of the Mehta Fellowships to PROMYS programme.

 Please see HERE for details of the counsellor position.

 Starting in the second year, counsellor applications will be invited from undergraduate mathematicians from across India.

 Sign up HERE to be notified, by email, when the counsellor application becomes available.

 Counsellor Application Process

-Applicants for the counsellor position in 2022 should be undergraduates studying mathematics at university.
+Applicants for the counsellor position should be undergraduates studying mathematics at university.
 They may be Mathematics majors or in a joint degree programme such as Mathematics and Computer Science.
 They may be first- or second-year students who have taken mathematics courses at university but not yet declared a major.
 We will consider all applications independent of university year, including undergraduates who will be graduating the summer they are applying.
 Master's students may also be eligible to apply if they will not have completed their Master's degree by the start of the programme.